varun7654/ai-coding-tutor/public/problems/hard/dynamic.md

 Write a function that takes an array of objects (each object containing an item's weight and value) and a maximum weight, and returns the maximum value that can be obtained by selecting a combination of items such that the total weight is less than or equal to the maximum weight.
+In test cases, `items` is an array of objects, each with a `weight` and `value`. `maxWeight` is the maximum weight that can be carried.
+The function `knapsackProblem` is called with these arguments and returns the maximum value that can be obtained by selecting items such that the total weight is less than or equal to `maxWeight`.
+The hidden test cases work similarly with `hiddenItems1`, `hiddenItems2`, `hiddenMaxWeight1`, and `hiddenMaxWeight2`.

 # Problem